boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-1 title=" Segmentation of the NF-NF Datapath" artwork-align="center"}

    NFs may also be placed in the same site and interconnected via a Local Segment.
-In this case, there is no TN segment (i.e. no Transport Network Node is present in the datapath).
+In such a case, there is no TN Segment (i.e., no Transport Network Node is present in the datapath).

 ~~~ aasvg